4194304/fluorine/README.md

 ## 3. Applications
 Along with all of the configuration applications, there are a few applications which make up this desktop.

-### xfce4-terminal
+### LXTerminal
-The default terminal due to the minimal amount of dependencies it has, and it has a solid GTK base.
+The default terminal due to the minimal resource usage and small number of dependencies it has.

 ### Thunar
 Also part of XFCE, it's a rock solid GTK file manager which works great with DPI scaling.